TrustlessDAO/independent-disclosure/README.md

 # IndependentDisclosure: Peer-to-Peer Vulnerability Disclosure

 ## Overview
 Welcome to the **IndependentDisclosure** repository.
-This repository is part of a decentralized, peer-to-peer vulnerability disclosure process designed to facilitate responsible and efficient communication between security researchers and protocols.
+This repository is part of a peer-to-peer vulnerability disclosure process designed to facilitate responsible and efficient communication between security researchers and protocols.

 ---